Travimadox/STM32SESNSEHAT/README.md

 # Imperium Environmental Monitoring HAT

 The Imperium Environmental Monitoring HAT is a cutting-edge hardware accessory designed for use with STM32 microcontrollers.
-It is tailored for environmental monitoring and equipped with high-precision sensors for temperature, humidity, atmospheric pressure, and light.
-This allows for accurate data collection in various applications, including weather monitoring, room temperature and humidity monitoring, and greenhouse monitoring, providing invaluable insights into environmental conditions.
+It is tailored for environmental monitoring and equipped with high-precision sensors for temperature and light.
+This allows for accurate data collection in various applications, including weather monitoring, room temperature monitoring, and greenhouse monitoring, providing invaluable insights into environmental conditions.

 ## Features